 Registers will be called each day at 9.00am and at 1.20pm.
 If a pupil arrives after the registration period they must sign the lateness book in the school office.
 They will then be registered 'late' for that session.
 If for any reason you need to take your child out of school during the day you will be required to go via the school office to have them signed in and out by a member of staff.
 This is in the interests of the children’s safety.

 If a child has diarrhoea and sickness, he/she should not return to school until free of symptoms for 48 hours.
 The school office has details of symptoms, incubation and exclusion times of the common infectious diseases.

 Please remember that children are disadvantaged when holidays are taken during school time.

 During the first year at school, after obtaining parental consent, the school nurse, will offer your child a height and weight check, to ensure they are at age related expectations .
 At various times during the year, the school nursing team also offer more specific checks e.g. sight, hearing, speech, dental.
 If parents or staff have any reason for concern individual checks can be arranged.

-When children join us, parents are asked to complete an 'information sheet', giving a daytime contact number to be updated as necessary.
+When children join us, parents are asked to complete an 'enrolment form', giving a daytime contact number to be updated as necessary.
 These details will be useful if your child becomes unwell or has an accident during the school day.
 Members of staff are trained to administer first aid if required.

 It is not the school policy to administer medication to children during the school day without written parental permission.
 Long term arrangements can be made in extreme circumstances if supported by a doctor’s note.